 The other danger, which I feel is very real, is that you get deep into theory, and you start to really love the structure of music.
 You start chasing deeper and deeper connections within the notes and abandon pleasing the public.
 The same way the best photographers and painters work simply cannot be enjoyed casually. “gatortronic

 This is something that could be talked about for hours.
 Listening to most modern music it can be easy to question the actual importance of music theory, “This song only contains one note!”

 While the need for musical composition skill lacks in some particular EDM genres, it doesn’t mean that it renders theory unimportant.
 Music theory goes beyond simple things such as building a chord progression, it contains a huge amount of information that will, in my opinion, help you whichever genre you produce.

-The last paragraph is also very interesting.
+The last paragraph is also a very interesting struggle.
 Some of you may have noticed that you don’t enjoy production as much as you used to.
-This could be due to your increased knowledge in theory and technical, and at the end of the day I think it’s about mindset.
+This could be due to your increased knowledge in theory and technical concepts, and at the end of the day I think it’s about mindset.

 All in all, I think that music theory despite being difficult to learn for some, is incredibly helpful.